Staff Prep 01: Postgres Schema Design Under Constraints

 The best schema change is the one you do not need.
 Every column you add costs a migration.
 Design with flexibility in mind:

-• JSONB for extensible attributes: A metadata JSONB column lets you attach arbitrary key-value data without schema migrations.
-Index it with GIN for querying.
+• JSONB for extensible attributes.
+A metadata JSONB column lets you attach arbitrary key-value data without schema migrations.
+Index it with GIN when you need to query it.

-• Soft deletes: deleted_at TIMESTAMPTZ instead of hard DELETE.
-Preserves referential integrity, enables recovery, simplifies audit trails.
+• Soft deletes via deleted_at TIMESTAMPTZ instead of hard DELETE.
+Preserves referential integrity and makes recovery tractable.

-• Avoid NOT NULL on new columns: Adding a NOT NULL column to a large table requires a table rewrite unless you provide a DEFAULT.
+• Avoid NOT NULL on new columns in large tables.
+Adding a NOT NULL to a large table forces a rewrite unless you provide a DEFAULT.
 Use nullable first, backfill, then add the constraint.

 sql